 Founded in 1967, NTD has a long and rich history as a national and international performing arts organization.
 NTD pioneered a dual language theatre concept, creating a hybrid of American Sign Language with spoken English that has been seen in all fifty states in the U.S., in thirty-three countries, and on all seven continents throughout the world.
 Over its 50+ years, NTD has appeared and performed on Broadway, the Disney Channel, on Sesame Street, at the White House, and before luminaries and dignitaries the world over.
-In 2020, NTD moved to Washington, DC to better position itself as a national organization.
-With this relocation, NTD is also reevaluating its primary focus on producing and touring.
-The pause on live theatre due to the Covid-19 pandemic offers NTD the chance to reimagine itself and how it supports the Deaf theatre ecosystem.
+NTD operates in Washington, DC both locally and with a national focus, and is always reimagining itself and how it supports the greater Deaf theatre ecosystem.

 National Theatre of the Deaf has a proud history.

 The National Theatre of the Deaf has performed in all 50 states and in 33 countries, touching down on all seven continents.
 NTD actors have performed on the Disney Channel, on Sesame Street, at the White House, on Broadway, and for royalty the world over.
 The Tony Award-winning NTD was the first company to tour South Africa when sanctions were lifted and the first company from the West to tour China when relations were restored.
 NTD also represented the United States at the Los Angeles Olympic Arts Festival and at the Deaflympics in Taiwan

 The idea for the National Theatre of the Deaf came about through a Broadway production called The Miracle Worker in the late 1950’s.
 The Miracle Worker was based on the story of Helen Keller.